World shows solidarity, tightens security after Paris attacks

 From Barack Obama to Vladimir Putin and across Europe and the Middle East, leaders expressed their condolences to French President Francois Hollande who said the attacks amounted to an act of war against France.

-After the worst bloodshed in France since the end of World War Two, European neighbours including Britain, Belgium, Switzerland, Germany and Italy increased security.
+After the worst bloodshed in France since the end of World War Two, European neighbors including Britain, Belgium, Switzerland, Germany and Italy increased security.
 France temporarily imposed border controls.

 British Prime Minister David Cameron used French to express his solidarity after calling Hollande.